Vertigine

-"Vertigine" is a song by Italian singer Elodie.
-It was written by Elisa, Dardust and Davide Petrella, and produced by Dardust.

-It was released by Island Records on 24 September 2021 as the lead single from Elodie's fourth album OK.
+"Vertigine" is a song recorded by Italian singer Elodie.
+It was released by Island Records on 24 September 2021 as the lead single from her fourth studio album OK.
 Respira.

+The song was written by Elisa, Dario Faini and Davide Petrella, and produced by Dardust.

 Music video

 A visual music video for the song, directed by Attilio Cusani, was released on YouTube on 23 September 2021.